-The Island opened for play in 1890 and is one of Ireland’s best private member’s clubs.
+The Island opened for play in 1890 and is unquestionably, one of Ireland’s best private member’s clubs.
 Founder members known as the syndicate controlled the memberships and kept things incredibly exclusive in the initial opening days.
-It was not until 1952 once founder members had passed down membership to next of kins that there was a decision to pass over the entire operation to the annual season ticket holders and the Island relaxed measures and opened its doors to an increased number of players.
-And now in modern-day times you can get a green fee on the Island.
+Consequently, it was not until 1952 once founder members had passed down membership to next of kin that there was a decision to pass over the entire operation to the annual season ticket holders, and the Island as a result, relaxed measures and opened its doors to an increased number of players.
+Thus, now in modern-day times, you can indeed, get a green fee on the Island.

-Few people know about the Island Golf Club despite its rich heritage and history, but that’s O.K.
+For this reason, very few people know about the Island Golf Club nonetheless, its rich heritage and history, Although, that’s O.K.
 A leading Golf Magazine once said “ It’s the best golf course in Ireland you have never heard of.
 Play it and tell no one!”

-The course is incredibly natural and not in any way artificial, It is rugged, it’s in tune with the natural surroundings.
-Although we do not know who initially laid out the course design Martin Hawtree has in recent years revised and updated the course.
+The course is incredibly natural and not in any way, artificial.
+It is rugged.
+It’s in tune with the natural surroundings.
+Besides, we do not know who initially laid out the course design Martin Hawtree has revised and updated the course.

-The Island is a course that we highly recommend you playing if a Dublin Tour is something you are looking to plan.
+Unquestionably, The Island is a course that we highly recommend you playing if a Dublin Tour is something you plan.